-Explore the story of the Harwich bird carver Elmer Crowell at his newly reconstructed barn on the grounds of Brooks Academy Museum in Harwich.
+Explore the story of the Harwich bird carver Elmer Crowell at the reconstructed barn on the grounds of Brooks Academy Museum in Harwich.

-The barn features the workshop of the now world famous carver, furnished as it was during Crowell’s day.
-It will soon have a permanent exhibit about Elmer's life along with audiovisual and photographic displays, tools, and bird-carving demonstrations.
+This season we are proud to announce a brand new permanent exhibit about the life and work of A. Elmer Crowell, which includes actual video footage of Elmer in his workshop.
+The middle room of the barn features a display of work by Crowell and other carvers.
+Finally, see the actual workshop of the now world famous carver, furnished as it was during Crowell’s day.
+Watch a carving demonstration and chat with knowledgeable decoy maker Paul Phillips.
 Sponsored by the Town of Harwich, the project was funded by a grant from Community Preservation Funds.
 Reconstruction was done by David Ottinger, Antique Buildings & Materials.

 About Elmer Crowell and his son Cleon Crowell